aymericbeaumet/run/docs/user-guide/tagging.md

 It is common to have different kinds of task in a single Runfile.
 You can use tags to only run a specific subset of the tasks.

+Commands will be executed in the order they are defined.

 ## Add tags

 ```toml